Admissions: counseling & student personnel psychology M.A.

 - What aspects of or specific issues in counseling interest you most?

-- What kinds of work do you see yourself doing five years after you complete your degree?
+- What kinds of work do you see yourself doing five years after you get your degree?
 Which track would you like to pursue (school counseling, mental health counseling, or higher education counseling?)
 Please describe briefly any participation in research, counseling activities, or employment which might be relevant to your application.

 - What specific factors have led you to apply to Minnesota for this specialization?

-- Discuss your expectations of this graduate program.
+- Discuss your expectations of this graduate program

 Resume/curriculum vitae (CV)